 Bandit and the town’s grain elevator, seen while being filmed for a TV production.
 Don’t worry we’ll let everyone know when it’ll be broadcast.
 Simply this, a videographer followed us, and a couple friends along for the adventure, as we explored four separate ghost towns near the Alberta/Saskatchewan border over four days.
 It was cold, miserable, and damn enlightening.
 Held back a lot of tears that weekend in April.
 Not all were from the biting cold.

 We never intended to document this place.
 It just happened.
 As things often do for us.
 Not much time to take it in, but we’re making plans to go back.
 Lots of old stuff here, cars from the 1910s to today, machinery, farm equipment, this and that.
 And this old TV.
-There’s a good quarter section of stuff here.
+There’s a good quarter section or two of stuff here.
 It’s a playground!

 A couple farmers own it (private property).
 It’s a pretty photogenic place, Fuslier SK, dare I say even perhaps a bit better than Bents, with a couple old houses, some former businesses, and that cool grain elevator seen in back.
 A fisheye lens disorts the scene.
 Connie fights the cold.
 Damn it was freezing.
 This was one town visited for that TV production mentioned.